hyperledger-cacti/cacti/CONTRIBUTING.md

 ### Directory structure

-Whenever you begin to use your codes on Hyperledger Cacti, you should follow the directory strecture on Hyperledger Cacti.
+Whenever you begin to use your codes on Hyperledger Cacti, you should follow the directory structure on Hyperledger Cacti.
 The current directory structure is described as the following:

 > - contrib/ : Contributions from each participants, which are not directly dependent on Cacti code.